Lvl9999/ScriptStorageV2/README.md

 # Infinite Script Storage V2
-A script that allows you to store your own custom scripts and any other! now with pages instead of scroller
+A script that allows you to store your own custom scripts and any other!

 [+] Toggle Keybind
 ```lua